Review: Fortnite on Android brings authentic battle royale to (most of) the rest of us

 It’s Fortnite

 You can do anything that you want to do in Fortnite on Android, just as you can on other platforms.
 You start out in a lobby with 99 other players.
 You can pick up a gun and practice shooting.
 Then you parachute into an island that is filled with houses, buildings, trees, and loot to grab.
-You pick up a gun and start shooting, but a circle keeps shrinking and you have to move to stay inside of it or face death from the mysterious Storm.
+You pick up a gun and start shooting, but a circle on the map keeps shrinking and you have to move to stay inside of it or face death from the mysterious Storm.
 All the while, you have to keep looking around for other players who are trying to take you out.
 You can also play a 50 versus 50 mode or team up with friends.
 It’s a fun, party-like environment with zany shopping carts and rocket launchers in a big world.

 Easy targeting